AllenInstitute/ecephys_spike_sorting/README.md

 ## Overview

 The general outline of the pipeline is preprocessing, spike sorting by [Kilosort2](https://github.com/MouseLand/Kilosort2) , followed by cleanup and calculation of QC metrics.
 The original version from the Allen used preprocessing specifically for data saved using the [Open Ephys GUI](https://github.com/open-ephys/plugin-gui).
-This version is designed to run with data collected using [SpikeGLX](http://billkarsh.github.io/SpikeGLX), and its associated tools (CatGT and TPrime).
+This version is designed to run with data collected using [SpikeGLX](http://billkarsh.github.io/SpikeGLX), and its associated tools (CatGT, TPrime, and C_Waves).
 The identification of noise clusters and calculation of QC metrics is unchanged from the original code.

 The spikeGLX_pipeline.py script implements this pipeline: